annsudo/katacoda-scenarios/Test1/step4.md

 ).collect(Collector.toList());

 ```

-OBS: the link looks stange because we are running it through Katacoda environment.
+OBS 👾: the link looks strange because we are running it through Katacoda environment.
 While testing locally your link would be as usual: "https://localhost:8082/podcasts/" VS "https://localhost:8083/ratingdata/users/"

 ## Port 8081